1718-io/propositions-relatives-au-ric/content/docs/problemes-a-resoudre/probleme3-entrisme-et-elections.md

 ---
-title: "Le problème de l'Entrisme"
+title: "Le problème de l'Entrisme et élections"
-weight: 22
+weight: 24
 description: >
   This page tells you how to get started with the Compose theme, including installation and basic configuration.
 ---